Xavier Rudd: Activism and causes

 In February 2009, Rudd performed at a public rally in opposition to residential development in Torquay.

 Rudd received the 'Rock the Boat Award' in 2009 for his support of the Sea Shepherd Conservation Society.
 Rudd is friends with Canadian environmentalist Paul Watson, who founded Sea Shepherd.
 In January 2010, Rudd was one of the last passengers aboard Sea Shepherd ship Ady Gil, days before it sank after a collision with the MV Shōnan Maru 2 Japanese whaling security vessel.

 In 2012, Rudd was outspoken against Colin Barnett's plan to open up the Kimberley to mining operations.
 He joined the Save the Kimberley movement to save James Price Point.

 Working with volunteer organisations Surf for Life and Waves of Hope, Rudd worked alongside other volunteers to build a high school in northern Nicaragua in late 2013.

 In 2014, Rudd performed at the Bentley (unrelated to the car company of the same name) anti-gas blockade campsite, in support of the Lock the Gate Alliance.
 He had previously travelled to the Doubtful Creek coal-seam gas test drilling site in February 2013 to voice his concerns about the gas drilling, saying: "Our government is hopeless, ruthless and toxic in terms of protecting our land."
 The protestor's actions at the Bentley Blockade, where they blocked the delivery of oil- and gas-drilling equipment for weeks, led the New South Wales Government to suspend Metgasco's drilling licence.

-In 2015, Rudd was criticised for allowing the multi-national company KFC, a seller of factory-farmed chicken, to use his song "Let Me Be" in a television advertisement.
-Some commentators felt the advertising campaign aligned with the Australian cricket season served to undermine Rudd's activism.
+In 2015, Rudd was criticised for selling the rights to his song "Let me Be" to the multi-national company KFC, well known for their factory-farmed chicken, in a television advertisement.
+The advertising campaign was widely criticised by fans, and the absence of a response or explanation by Rudd served to undermine his integrity relative to his activism.

 Live performances

-Rudd has become a known name at music festivals worldwide including the Bonnaroo Music Festival, the High Sierra (2004 & 2007) and Wakarusa (2005), moe.down (2003), Summer Sonic, Lowlands, Rock Werchter among others.
+Rudd has become a known name at music festivals worldwide including the Bonnaroo Music Festival, the High Sierra Music Festival (2004 and 2007) and the Wakarusa Music and Camping Festival (2005), moe.down (2003), Summer Sonic, Lowlands, Rock Werchter, and others.
 He has toured with artists including Jack Johnson, Dave Matthews, Ben Harper, Good Old War, G. Love & Special Sauce, and Rodrigo y Gabriela.